 Regardless of the changes you may experience, it's important to know that there is advice and support out there to help you cope.

 Finding help and support

-Almost everyone who has been through cancer can benefit from getting some type of support.
+Almost everyone who is going through or has been through cancer can benefit from some type of support.
+You need people you can turn to for strength and comfort.
+Support can come in many forms: family, friends, cancer support groups, religious or spiritual groups, online support communities, or one-on-one counselors.
 What’s best for you depends on your situation and personality.
 Some people feel safe in peer-support groups or education groups.
 Others would rather talk in an informal setting, such as church.
 Others may feel more at ease talking one-on-one with a trusted friend or counselor.
 Whatever your source of strength or comfort, make sure you have a place to go with your concerns.

-Last Revised: 02/22/2016
+Last Revised: 05/04/2016